ljsinclair/featurebase-docs/docs/sql-guide/functions/function-coalesce.md

 | hamburger | SuperBurga   |
 +-----------+--------------+

-select product,coalesce(subcategory, category, family, 'no product description') as product_and_subcategory from stock;
+SELECT product, COALESCE(subcategory, category, family, 'no product description') AS product_and_subcategory FROM stock;
 +-----------+--------------------------+
 | product   | product_and_subcategory  |
 +-----------+--------------------------+